 You have to applaud their effort here.
 It’s a masterful switch of topic.
 So wait, by questioning their marketing I’m against gay couples, fathers, mothers, tube feeders, combination feeders, formula feeders and donor milk feeders?
 I must be the bad guy here.

 I wasn’t satisfied with the response, and some other moms began to chime in, but most told us to back off.
 To stop judging.
 But here’s the thing – we weren’t judging formula.
 We were judging the marketing.

 Further along, someone mentioned the WHO code.
 In all of my time breastfeeding, I’ve never actually read the WHO code.
 The code was created by the World Health Organization in response to plummeting breastfeeding rates as a result of formula marketing.

-Why did they created it?
+Why did they create it?
 Here’s their purpose: